You’re doing it all wrong

 1. Your paddle is facing the wrong way

 One of the most common SUP mistakes is facing your paddle’s blade the wrong way when paddling.
 When paddling, your paddle’s blade should to be bent away from you.
-Holding your paddle this way will provide you with optimal tracking and speed.
+Holding your paddle board paddle this way will provide you with optimal tracking and speed.
 An easy way to remember this on ISLE paddles, is that the logo should always be facing forward.

 2. Keeping your board in direct sunlight

 Never keep your paddle board (hard or inflatable) in the direct sunlight on land for an extended period of time.
-The heat could delaminate your hard paddle board and could potentially damage the seams of your inflatable paddle board.
+The heat could delaminate your hard paddle board and could potentially damage the seams of your inflatable SUP.
 In addition, the sun can fade the color on your paddle board.
-Learn about all the places you should never store your paddle board.

 3. Paddling at an angle